Our Town: Setting

 The play is set in the actual theatre where the play is being performed, but the date is always May 7, 1901.
-The Stage Manager of the May 7, 1901, production introduces the play-within-the-play which is set in the fictional community of Grover's Corners, New Hampshire.
-The Stage Manager gives the coordinates of Grover's Corners as 42°40′ north latitude and 70°37′ west longitude (those coordinates are actually in Massachusetts, about a thousand feet off the coast of Rockport), and at the beginning of Act III he mentions several real New Hampshire landmarks in the vicinity: Mt.
+The Stage Manager of the May 7, 1901, production introduces the play-within-the-play, which is set in the fictional community of Grover's Corners, New Hampshire.
+The Stage Manager locates Grover's Corners at latitude 42° 40′ N and longitude 70° 37′ W, though these coordinates are actually in waters about 300 meters off the coast of Rockport, Massachusetts.
+At the beginning of Act III, he mentions several nearby New Hampshire landmarks, including Mt.
 Monadnock and the towns of Jaffrey, Jaffrey Center, Peterborough, and Dublin.

 Style

 In Wilder's writing of Our Town, he employed a metatheatrical style.
 He utilized the Stage Manager role to narrate the story and also to appear as several different characters.
-The Stage Manager, as the play's "Narrator", creates the story's point of view.
-The Narrator is supernatural as he is entirely aware of his relationship with the audience; as such it allows him free to break the fourth wall and address them directly.
+The Stage Manager, as the play's "Narrator," creates the story's point of view.
+The Narrator is supernatural as he is entirely aware of his relationship with the audience; as such it allows him freedom to break the fourth wall and address them directly.